spoole167/test-travis/README.md

 Metric values are retrieved from a couchdb database

-To run the server the first time, make sure you have the latest Docker runtime, and then run:
+To run the server the first time, make sure you have the latest [Docker toolbox] (https://www.docker.com/products/docker-toolbox), use the Docker Quickstart Shell and then run from the top-level directory of this clone:

-dashboard up
+./dashboard up

 This will pull in and build the container images and run two containers: db web

-Visit 192.168.99.100:3030 to see the results
+Visit http://192.168.99.100:3030 (which is the docker VM containers address on your machine) to see the results

 Template documents are added to couchdb to be expanded upon by the server admin